mymakercorner/Leyden_Jar/README.md

 Contains an HTML interactive BOM, very handy for people wanting to solder the components themselves.

 ### production_files/jlcpcb
 Contains everything needed to manufacture and assemble the controller at JLCPCB.
+The 4 buttons and 2 3x2 headers are not listed in the BOM.

 ### images
 Images content, mostly for this repository documentation.